 I received a certification in Nutritional Therapy from the Nutritional Therapy Association out of Olympia, Washington.
-This holistic nutrition program focuses on correcting weaknesses in the body by addressing poor nutrition and lifestyle factors.
+This holistic nutrition program focuses on correcting weaknesses in the body through nutrition and lifestyle.
 I learned how to support my autoimmune clients through food and targeted supplementation, while maintaining a strong focus on their bio-individual needs.

 My journey started in 2015 when I noticed a bald patch on my head.

 I had been depressed and tired for many years and this was the first visible indication there was something wrong with me.
 I freaked out, scoured dr. google for answers and eventually learned I was dealing with an autoimmune disease.
 I went to several different doctors and specialists but no one would help me find a root cause other than “you’re just stressed” or “why don’t you increase your anti-depressants?”
 I was given a referral to a dermatologist for cortisol injections, but something told me that wasn’t right.

 I never made it to the dermatologist’s office, but I did manage to get on the schedule of one of the top endocrinologists in Denver.
 I felt sure she would have the answers!
 Except, all she told me was that I had thyroid antibodies and they were within the “normal” range.
 She also said it was a waiting game and that she wouldn’t be able to treat me until my thyroid was destroyed enough to warrant hormone supplementation.